 - Pricy add-ons and apps.
 While Shopify offers an amazing range of various useful apps and add-ons for online retailers, adding more than one of them can make the monthly fees for your online business increase quite a bit.

 - The marketplace has a very large traffic of customers looking for certain products.
-Unlike with Shopify, users can search the Etsy marketplace for anything.
+Unlike Shopify, users can search the Etsy marketplace for anything.
 This means that businesses and crafters don’t need to spend money and time promoting their own brands, sites, and products.